Pakistan government seeks to ban Imran Khan's party – DW – 07/15/2024

 Why is Imran Khan in jail?

-Khan, who served as premier from 2018 to 2022, has been jailed for nearly a year.
+Khan, who served as prime minister from 2018 to 2022, has been jailed for nearly a year.

-The former premier faces multiple charges in more than 100 cases.
+The former prime minister faces multiple charges in more than 100 cases.
 His sentences and convictions in several cases have been either suspended or overturned by the courts.

 Khan claims that the cases are politically motivated and seek to prevent his return to power.